HITECHCRIME/HC_OVERVIEW/README.md

 X: "What do you mean you took Dr. Paul offline?"
 AI: "I stopped his pacemaker by infecting his home monitoring device with a malware package.
 It was as painless as one could hope."

+## 'FALSE GODS' NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE
+[NFS_21]
+"maybe according to a religion that doesn't exist yet or a god that hasn't manifested yet"

 # Audiovisual IRL Experiences (Audio Universe Experience - livestream/live)
 Ideas for the visuals and setups for concerts.
 Could also be applied to live online concerts.
 - wall of death with a vertical "laser gate" pulsing and expanding to separate two groups of people.
 It lifts in the middle before the clash as the drop comes.